Duke-NUS-HPC/docs/use singularity container in PyCharm and Jupyter Notebook.md

     `ipython kernel install --name <env_name> --user`
 7. Exit the container by typing `exit`
-9. Two ways to open jupyter notebook
+9. Three ways to open jupyter notebook
 - First way<br>
      start an interactive job with `qsub -I`.
 Caution: interactive jobs are only applicable for `workq` and `gpu` queue.